 Community is a sense of connection and belonging.
-Community is feeling respected and cared about.
+The community is feeling respected and cared about.

-Defined as supporting employees in their contributions to helping others through causes.
+Defined as supporting employees in their contributions to helping causes.

-If perks were a pyramid similar to Maslow’s Hierarchy of Needs, contribution would be at the peak.
+If perks were a pyramid similar to Maslow’s Hierarchy of Needs, the contribution would be at its peak.

 Take providing beer for example.
-While beer is an excellent starting point for offering perks, there is rarely an office where everyone drinks beer.
-Either some people are gluten-free, prefer wine, are new parents and would prefer some other usage of that perk money, or lastly are remote employees cannot enjoy this investment at all.
+While beer used to be an excellent starting point for offering perks, there is rarely an office where everyone drinks beer.
+Either some people are gluten-free, prefer wine, are new parents, and would prefer some other investment with that perk money, or are remote employees who cannot enjoy this perk at all.

-When thinking about your perks, be sure to give an honest assessment to how many people they’ll apply to.
+When thinking about your perks, be sure to give an honest assessment to how many people and who they’ll apply to.
 Remember to consider your remote team too.

 Perks have different types of impact, as well as varying levels of impact.

 With company perks, often there are two approaches to impact: proactive and reactive.